Hervar77/infinity-doc/mkdocs/api/infinity.fts.md

 Parameters:

 - namespace: `string`
-  >the namespace under which the data has to be cleared
+  >The namespace under which the data has to be cleared.

 Example: